Parks where you can camp around Adelaide

 Para Wirra Conservation Park

 The Wirra campground in Para Wirra Conservation Park is located on Adelaide’s northeast edge just 43 km from Adelaide CBD.
 The campground has 19 campsites including a large group site suitable for tents, caravans, camper trailers and campervans.
-Each site includes a fire pit for use outside of the fire danger season.
-There’s also a camp kitchen, barbecue facilities and accessible toilets.
+There’s a camp kitchen available, along with barbecue facilities and accessible toilets.

 While you’re staying in the park, make use of the network of walking and cycling trails, the Nature Play Forest and Gawler View Picnic Area.
 Don’t forget to bring a football or cricket bat for a game on the bush oval.